JOJ0/synadm/README.md

 `synadm` is designed to run either directly on the host running the Synapse instance or on a remote machine able to access Synapse's API port.
 Synapse's default Admin API endpoint address usually is http://localhost:8008/_synapse/admin or https://localhost:8448/_synapse/admin.

 ## Installation

+If `pipx` is available on your operating system, it is the recommended method for installation:

+`pipx install synadm`

+Alternatively, regular `pip` can also be used:

 `pip3 install synadm`

-*Note: Usually setuptools installs a command wrapper to `/usr/local/bin/synadm`, but that depends on your system.*

-*Note: In case you don't want `synadm` to be installed to a global system directory, you can find an [alternative way of installing](CONTRIBUTING.md#getting-the-source--installing) in the contribution docs*.

-*Note: synadm is multi-user aware - it stores its configuration inside the executing user's home directory.
-See chapter [configuration](#configuration).*
+To install the latest version from Git to a Python virtual environment [see the chapter in the contributing docs](https://synadm.readthedocs.io/en/latest/contributing.html#getting-the-source-and-installing).

 ## Configuration

+`synadm` stores its configuration inside the executing user's home directory in `~/.config/synadm.yaml`) and is handled by [the synadm configurator](#the-configurator).
+Usually it's not required to edit it manually.

 ### Getting an Admin Token